Making the most of RDMW-2022

 The very first thing you’ll see is a pink start screen which allows you enter the frequency you want and to select the day part.
 You can then create a map at the click of a button.
 The map will open in a new tab on your web browser.
 That means you can open up several maps at once, in separate tabs, perhaps to compare frequencies or to flip between day/night maps.

 You will have received 284 maps in total.
 The best way to select frequency and time frame is to use the RDMW-Start.html file.
-Just open this using an internet browser like Firefox, Safari or Chrome.
+Just open this using an internet browser like Chrome, Firefox, or Safari.
+PLEASE NOTE THERE MAY BE SOME BEHAVIOUR DIFFERENCES BETWEEN BROWSERS.
+The information here assumes you are using Google Chrome.

 What can you find on a map

+New to RDMW-2022: A map shows every station in North America that we have been able to map.
+For the first time RDMW 2022 includes stations in Mexico and parts of the Caribbean.
 There is a unique map for each frequency and for each daypart.
-A map shows every station in North America that we have been able to map.
-For the first time RDMW 2022 includes stations in Mexico and parts of the Caribbean.

-When maps are first opened you will see the radiation patterns of all stations .
-This may seem confusing but patterns can switched off with and on with control buttons located in the black top bar above the map.
+When maps are first opened you will see pins on the map showing the location of every station on the channel.
+You will also see the radiation patterns surrounding the pins.
+This may seem confusing if there are too many overlapping patterns but they can be switched off with and on with control buttons located in the control bar.

 Most stations are surrounded by a coloured/shaded areas that indicate the primary coverage area of a station.
 On daytime maps you’ll see an inner and outer contour which represents two different signal strengths.
 The smaller inner contour represents stronger reception and the outer contour weak signal reception.
 The shape of the coverage area depends on the directional pattern of the antenna and ground conductivity for daytime maps, and skywave propagation for nighttime maps.

-Maps are not static.
-Each map has a real-time overlay that shows where night and day are located on the earth’s surface.
+New to RDMW-2022: Each map has a real-time overlay that shows where night and day are located on the earth’s surface.
 This will help you select the most appropriate map for your consideration.
 You can switch this overlay on or off using the button.
+When you toggle to re-draw the greyline, the current GMT will be applied.

 Adding a receiver location

-There are two ways to enter your receiver location.
+There are two ways to enter your Session Receiver Locations.
 You can of course change to any receiver location in the world.

 Option 2: You can use use your mouse to pick any location on the map to be your receiver location.
 Just hold down your keyboard Ctrl key and then click your mouse.
 RDMW will automatically remember your selected location.
 You can move your receiver by repeating this on a different point on the map.